drabo/kubespray/README.md

 The `kubespray` pack is located here: https://github.com/kubernetes-sigs/kubespray

 You should clone it.
-All below mentions to files within the directory containing `kubespray` package.
 I cloned it and renamed it to `src`.
+If I mention a file then it is within the directory containing `kubespray` package.

-So first thing to do is to move to kubespray directory and then follow the below instructions:
+First thing to do is to move to the kubespray pack directory and then follow the below guide:

 ```shell
 cd src